Deyist/AmongUs/README.md

 # AmongUs
 Among us task
-This is basically a basic version representation of an among us task.
+This is  a basic version representation of an among us task.